leg100/surl/readme.md

 surl.New(secret, surl.SkipScheme())
 ```

 Skip the scheme when computing the signature.
-This is useful, say, if you generate signed URLs in production where you use https but you want to use these URLs in dev.
+This is useful, say, if you generate signed URLs in production where you use https but you want to use these URLs in dev where you use http.
 See the [example](./examples/skip_scheme/main.go).

 #### Decimal Encoding of Expiry